Abstract

 Effects on age-related cognitive decline

 Most studies performed in order to assess the potential effects of anthocyanins on health have been carried out using fruit extracts rich in anthocyanins, but some have used metabolites of anthocyanins.
 Anthocyanins are major dietary components especially in those who routinely eat berries or derivatives such as juices or red wine [28].
 Unlike other flavonoids which are absorbed and excreted, anthocyanins do not appear to undergo extensive metabolism to glucuronide and sulfate derivatives, and their excretion is low.
 In interventional studies in humans, the typical recovery of anthocyanins in the urine is <0.1% of intake [109].
 For instance, Wu et al. [110] have reported the total urinary excretion of anthocyanins from blueberries consumed by elderly women to be 0.004% of intake.
 These low recovery levels could be a consequence of anthocyanins undergoing structural rearrangements in response to pH changes.
-Such rearrangements are likely to occur
+Such rearrangements are likely to occur in vivo as anthocyanins pass from a low pH in the stomach to the more basic conditions of the small intestine.

 In rodent studies, the consumption of foods rich in anthocyanins prevents memory deficits [89, 111–113].
 Thus, a 3-month supplementation with a blueberry-enriched diet improves spatial working memory performance of aged rats [9].
 The activation of CREB and ERK1/2, an increase in the levels of both BDNF and pro-BDNF as well as of CaMKII, CaMKIV, PKA, Akt, mTOR and Arc/Arg3 in the hippocampus seems to underlie these behavioral effects.
 Similar effects have been shown using both pure anthocyanins and extracts.
 Thus, a 6-week supplementation with pure anthocyanins in 18-month-old rats induces significant improvements in spatial memory linked with an increase in hippocampal BDNF levels [96].
 A purple sweet potato color extract administered for 4 weeks by gavage in a mouse model of accelerated aging induced by D-galactose (D-gal), attenuates D-gal-induced cognitive impairment, partly via the improvement of antioxidant and anti-inflammatory responses [114].
 In the same manner, in SAMP8 mice, a model of accelerated aging, 12 weeks of supplementation with a mulberry extract rich in anthocyanins improves learning and memory abilities and displays hepatoprotective effects through the regulation of mitogen-activated protein kinases (MAPKs, e.g. JNK, p38, ERK) and the activation of Nrf2 [91].
 Likewise, it has recently been shown that 8 weeks of supplementation with cyanidin-3-O-galactoside from blueberries improves learning and memory in the same animal model.
 The recovery of cognitive and behavioral functions in aged animals could be explained by an improvement of oxidative status via the activation of SOD and a reduction in the malondialdehyde content of brain tissue and plasma.
 Furthermore, an increase in phosphorylated ERK in the hippocampus, an inhibition of damage to the pyramidal cell layer and more generally, an improvement of hippocampal neuron survival, have all been observed [83].
 Interestingly, these beneficial effects of anthocyanins on cognitive function have also been reported in young mice (3-4 months old) and rats (10 weeks and 12 months old), in which they improve learning and memory performances.
 At the molecular level, these studies have reported reduced oxidative DNA damage in brain tissue, a lower level of lipid peroxidation, higher brain levels of ascorbic acid and glutathione, and a decrease in acetylcholinesterase activity, following treatment with anthocyanins.
 Moreover, the modulation of ERK1/2 activation and the increase of CREB, BDNF and pro-BDNF levels in the hippocampus have also been reported [111, 116].
 More recently, an important effect on hippocampal synaptic plasticity has been evidenced in young rats (8 weeks old) fed for a short period (3 weeks) with blueberries by gavage.
 In addition to improved spatial memory acquisition and consolidation, increased levels of the polysialylated form of the neural cell adhesion molecule (PSA-NCAM), a marker of neuronal plasticity, in the DG, accompanied by an increase in hippocampal NR2B-containing NMDA receptors, have been observed in rats fed by gavage with blueberries [117].
 It has also been suggested that polyphenols could act on the inflammatory process.
 The exposure of microglial cells to an anthocyanin-rich blueberry extract induces the significant suppression of the expression of both the iNOS and COX-2 genes, known to be involved in the inflammatory process [118].
-However, in another study, when activated microglia were exposed to the pure anthocyanins, cyanidin and pelargonidin, no effects on iNOS expression or TNF-
+However, in another study, when activated microglia were exposed to the pure anthocyanins, cyanidin and pelargonidin, no effects on iNOS expression or TNF-α release were observed [101].

 Therapeutic potential in neurodegenerative diseases

 There is also evidence of the neuroprotective activity of anthocyanins in models of PD.
-For example, in primary cultures of midbrain cells, a series of anthocyanins isolated from blackcurrants, including delphinidin-3-O-glucoside and C3G, reduces dopaminergic cell death induced by rotenone [124], an insecticide known to cause nigral neurodegeneration
+For example, in primary cultures of midbrain cells, a series of anthocyanins isolated from blackcurrants, including delphinidin-3-O-glucoside and C3G, reduces dopaminergic cell death induced by rotenone [124], an insecticide known to cause nigral neurodegeneration in vivo.
+Anthocyanins display inhibitory effects on monoamine oxidase B (MAOB), an action similar albeit smaller than that of drugs currently used to treat early PD [125].
+Together, these investigations highlight the therapeutic potential of anthocyanins in neurodegenerative diseases.
+However, more preclinical and clinical studies investigating the effects of pure anthocyanins and their derivatives are required to determine their potential benefits in ADor PD.

 Stilbenes: Resveratrol